Charged with a Federal Offense in Ohio? Call HMW Law

-If you’re convicted of a federal crime, you could be looking at some severe penalties.
+If you’re convicted of a federal crime, you could be looking at extremely severe penalties.
 The prison sentences are steep and the fines are high.
-The agents who investigate these types of crimes, and the attorneys who prosecute them, don’t take these matters lightly.
+The agents who investigate these types of crimes — and the attorneys who prosecute them — don’t take these matters lightly.
 They will use the full force of the law and everything in their power to prove beyond a reasonable doubt that you’re guilty.
+This is why you need a fierce advocate on your side.
+Regardless of the crime you’re charged with, speaking with a Cleveland federal criminal defense lawyer is likely in your best interest.

-At HMW Law, our Cleveland federal defense lawyers have more than 75 years of combined legal experience.
-We are relentless in our pursuit to protect your rights and freedoms, and we will not back down as we highlight weaknesses in the prosecutor’s case against you.
+HMW Law, we’re here to assist and to secure the best possible outcome in your case.
+When you’re up against experienced federal prosecutors and law enforcement agencies, it’s best to have a legal advocate on your side who will fight hard for you and level the playing field.
+Our Cleveland federal defense lawyers have more than 75 years of combined legal experience.
+We are relentless in our pursuit to protect your rights and freedoms, and our federal criminal defense attorneys will not back down as we highlight the weaknesses in the prosecutor’s case against you.

 What Are Federal Crimes?